babbleberry/rpi4-osdev/part8-breakout-ble/README.md

  * `npm install github:notjosh/bleno-mac`
  * `npm install github:sandeepmistry/node-xpc-connection#pull/26/head`

-I made some simple modifications to the [echo example](https://github.com/noble/bleno/tree/master/examples/echo) in the Bleno repository.
+I used the [echo example](https://github.com/noble/bleno/tree/master/examples/echo) in the Bleno repository as my base code.
 This example implements a Bluetooth peripheral, exposing a service which:

  * lets a connected device read a locally stored byte value
  * lets a connected device update the locally stored byte value (it can be changed locally too...!)
  * lets a connected device subscribe to receive updates when the locally stored byte value changes
  * lets a connected device unsubscribe from receiving updates

-You won't be surprised to know that my design is for our Raspberry Pi to subscribe to receive updates from this service.
+You won't be surprised to know that my design is for our Raspberry Pi to subscribe to receive updates from this service running on my laptop.
 That locally stored byte value will be updated locally to reflect the current mouse cursor position as it changes.
 Our Raspberry Pi will then be notified every time I move the mouse on my MacBook Pro as if by magic!

 You can see the changes I made to the Bleno echo example to implement this in the _controller_ subdirectory of this part8-breakout-ble.
 They boil down to making use of [iohook](https://github.com/wilix-team/iohook), which I installed using `npm install iohook`.
 Here's the interesting bit (the rest is just plumbing):